This post may contain affiliate links. I may be compensated if you make a purchase through a link on this page.

 I recommend using the sugar scrub twice a week to eliminate the dead skin cells so your skin will look younger and healthier.
 Sugar Scrubs also makes great gifts

 .
 Everyone loves to be pampered and have their skin silky smooth!
 Make a jar for yourself and one to share!
-Related: Homemade Clove Cardamom Cinnamon Sugar Scrub Recipe This article is for educational and informational purposes only and does not intend to diagnose or treat any disease.
+Related: Homemade Clove Cardamom Cinnamon Sugar Scrub Recipe These statements have not been evaluated by the Food and Drug Administration.
+This article is for educational and informational purposes only and does not intend to diagnose or treat any disease.
+It is always recommended that you seek the advise of your private medical doctor.